momentum-assignments/django--freeshelf/README.md

 - Your application should be styled.
 It should be usable and aesthetically neutral, at a minimum.
 There is a sample mockup of the index page in [mockup/index.html](mockup/index.html).
 You do not have to follow this mockup -- it's just a place to start if you don't have your own ideas.
 - When you are not sure about whether a feature is needed, use your knowledge of similar sites and your good sense.
-- Your application should be able to run from scratch by downloading the repo, running `pipenv install`, `python manage.py migrate`, and `python manage.py runserver`.
+- Your application should be able to run from scratch by downloading the repo, running `poetry install`, `python manage.py migrate`, and `python manage.py runserver`.
 There can be another step to load data -- just make sure to update this README to include that step.

 ### Goal 1: books